akraradets/Palm-Donut/README.md

 #### 2.2 Deploy without `Traefik`

-To deploy with `Traefik`, you can simply just remove `services.web.labels`, `services.web.networks`, and `networks` sections in the `docker-compose.yaml`.
+To deploy without `Traefik`, you can simply just remove `services.web.labels`, `services.web.networks`, and `networks` sections in the `docker-compose.yaml`.
-Then, to access the web, you will have to forward the port.
+Then, to access the web, you will have to perform a port forwarding.
 Because `pipenv run python manage.py runserver 0.0.0.0:80` will run `Django` server at port 80 in the container, we will forward the port of the Host to 80 of the container.
 This is done via the section `services.web.ports`.
 In the example below (or in `docker-compose-noTraefik.yaml`), we forward the port 8080 of Host to port 80 of container (host_port:container_port) (8080:80).
+Finally, you will have to change the `HOST_URL` in the section `services.web.environment` to the url of your Host.
+This value will be added to the `ALLOWED_HOSTS` of the `Django` project.

 ```yaml
 version: '3.9'